Eniii68/Template-HsH/crc/README.md

-# Circuit-diagramms folder
+# Circuits-folder

-This folder is for circuit diagramms.
-The `circuitkz` pakage is recomendet for creating these.
+This folder is for Circuit diagramms.
+It is recommended to use the `circuitikz` package.
+This extents the `tikz` package with commands for close to all your circuit diagramm needs.
+Have a look at the documentation.